News & Insights

 image 1

 If you’re wondering whether or not mugshots are public in North Carolina, the answer is yes.
 Mugshots are considered public records in North Carolina and are accessible to anyone who wants to search for them.
-Mugshots are often used by law enforcement agencies and companies that provide background checks.
+Law enforcement agencies and companies that provide background checks often use mugshots.
 They can be searched for on the websites of these agencies and companies.
 Mugshots may also be available on private websites that provide mugshot search services.
 These websites typically charge a fee to access the mugshots.
 If you have been arrested in North Carolina, your mugshot will likely be available to the general public.
-However, if you have been convicted of a crime, your mugshot may be expunged from public records.
+However, your mugshot may be expunged from public records if you have been convicted of a crime.

 What are mugshots?